Introduction

 Is equivalent to this component editor wiring:

 Above we saw how component inputs can be used both in the component editor (through wiring), and in the layout tree (through nesting).
 The last important thing about the layout tree is its output — creating the final application UI from a set of nested components.
-These components can return more than one UI element, so as a convention, the layout tree uses an output named "component" from its children, to render the final application.
+These components can return more than one UI element, so as a convention, the layout tree uses an output named "component"

 Component properties

-Component inputs, which are not component-typed, are configurable through a property pane.
+-typed, are configurable through a property pane.
 This is where they can be set to a custom value, or bound to a table column.
-Additionally, inside a Collection, these values change with each of the rows.
+Additionally, inside a Collection

-With this, we can define static properties of a Header:
+With this, we can define static properties of a Header

 And create a list of items from a data table:

 Some components not only display data, but can also edit it.
 This behavior happens when a component has an input and an output of the same name and type.
-Let's look at a Toggle component to make this bit more concrete:
+Let's look at a Toggle

 There's a lot going on in there.
-The main thing to notice is how there is both a top-level input and output port named on.
-We can bind this property to a custom value, or a data table row and through that “loop” update the connected values:
+The main thing to notice is how there is both a top-level input and output port named on

 Component editor